"Abuduction" Review

 I would rather sit between two jukeboxes listening to crap raps than watch "Abduction" again.
 I would say this is the worst action film to be released this summer, but the release missed summer and instead opened in the dead of September, where competition is so sparse that three new movies couldn't hold off a 3D re-release of "The Lion King" which is more than 15 years old.
 To make matters worse, this movie was released during the SECOND week of release for "The Lion King," and "Abduction" STILL couldn't top it!
 Unbelievable.
 I'm not even sure who to blame for this travesty of an "action" film.
 The easiest person to single out would be Taylor Lautner, who has the looks of a young Tom Cruise but none of the charm.

-Man in a suit looking intently at someone off-camera.
-He has graying hair and a concerned expression, outdoors.
+Man in a suit looking intently at a person off-screen.
+Outdoors, sunlight.

 The story: Nathan Price (Lautner) discovers a picture of himself as a child on a missing person website while working on a school project, and starts to realize strange things about his life; his parents are always training him how to fight, he only has five photos of his childhood, and he has a recurring dream that his psychiatrist tells him to ignore.
 I half-expected him to realize that his parents were Caucasian while he is East Indian, but I think I've just put more thought into his childhood than him.

-Two young men looking intently at a tablet screen.
-They are inside, possibly a school, with serious expressions.
+Two young men looking intently at a tablet computer.
+Indoors, at a table.

 Before this discovery though he makes an impression on the audience by riding on the hood of his friend’s truck while it’s driving 75 miles per hour.
 Later in the movie, Nathan will dodge bullets, jump out of moving cars, and escape exploding houses.
 This is the only time during the entire film though that it seemed his life was in any real danger.
 Once on the run, Nathan is contacted by the CIA, assassins, and random people who may or may not have anything to do with anything.
 All of them want him to trust them which means he can't.